 A dispatcher will send out personnel to respond to the emergency within 24 hours.
-Due to staff limitations, response time may depend on the severity of the emergency.
+Priority response is allocated based on the severity of the emergency.

 If the tree is located in the City right-of-way, typically the planting strip between the sidewalk and the curb, Urban Forestry staff may clear the street and sidewalk and leave the debris neatly stacked in the planting strip for the adjacent property owner to dispose of.